 No…. don’t… pleeeaaaassse’, I bawled whilst around me, people began falsely diverting themselves, conversations awkwardly resumed and laughter floated above my head.

 That night, I turned up at his house at 3am.
-I threw some pebbles at his window to try and wake him.
+I threw some pebbles at his window to try and wake him, you know like they do in fairytales.
 When that didn’t work, I phoned his mobile.
 It rang out.
 I rang him again.
 I left a message on his voicemail, begging him to open the door.
 I rang him again, and left a similar message to the first.

 Something told me that sitting outside his house like a teenage groupie outside a hotel room wasn’t such a good idea, but losing him was soul crushing and I couldnt be reasoned with.
 I actually thought I was going to die.